 Allowing your teen to have a house party may seem like an ideal way for the teen to have fun while still being under your watch.
 However, teen parties can also easily cross the line and lead to teen drinking.

-As a New Jersey criminal defense lawyer who works with teens charged with underage drinking and parents who face social host liability issues, I want you to be aware of the potential consequences that you and your child could face if alcohol is consumed at your house party.
+I am a New Jersey criminal defense lawyer who works with teens charged with underage drinking and parents who face social host liability issues.
+I want you to be aware of the potential consequences that you and your child could face if alcohol is consumed at your house party.

 Consequences for Underage Drinking in New Jersey